Sarah Sackman: Assisted-dying views

 Sackman supported Kim Leadbeater's Private Member's Bill introducing assisted suicide into law and sat on the House of Commons Committee examining the legislation.

 Publishing an open letter to her constituents on 28 November 2024 in support of the Terminally Ill Adults (End of Life) Bill, Sackman stated her central reason for supporting this Bill was respect for individual autonomy and she was struck by that in dying we have no control.
 Quoting Rabbi Jonathan Romain that the Bill is about shortening death, not shortening life – in her own words: "the right to choose is an expression of the liberty which is, in essence, what makes life so precious".

 Personal life

 Sackman married, at Bevis Marks in the City, Deputy Judge Dan Squires, having two children.

 A member of New North London Synagogue, Sackman served for four years as a parochial school governor in Camden and has also volunteered at the Toynbee Hall Free Legal Advice Centre.

 Appointments

 Elected a Visiting Fellow, in 2018 Sackman taught public law and urban politics at LSE Cities.

-On 30 August 2024, Sackman took silk being appointed a KC, having gained prominence for her work in environmental and public law, as well as her political activities within the Labour movement.
+On 30 August 2024, upon being appointed as Solicitor-General, Sackman took silk, being appointed a King's Counsel (KC).